Research Affiliate

 I graduated twice from Concordia University with a BFA in Studio Arts and an Italian minor, and a BA in Honours Public History.
 In 2019, I completed my masters in Public History at Carleton University.
 My research project, The Yellow Line: Italo-Canadian Oral Histories from Montreal’s Backyards and Schoolyards, was an archival photo, installation, and oral history pop-up exhibit, presented at the Casa d’Italia in March 2019.

-Currently, I am teaching in the department of History and Classics at Dawson College.
 My latest project is an oral history cookbook on the stories and recipes of Montreal’s molisani, Dalla valigia alla tavola: A journey through Molisan culinary heritage, which I completed in collaboration with the Federazione delle associazioni molisane del Quebec, photographer and artist Vee Di Gregorio, chef Joseph D’Alleva, and pastry chef Erica Marsillo.
+Currently, I am working on a zine/exhibit about the history and family stories of “Italian birthday cake” in North America.

 Website: www.artistorian.com